 Prioritize your To-Do List

 Often, a busy workload can cause stress, so make a daily list of your responsibilities and tasks.
-Then prioritize the jobs that are most important.
-Because you have limited energy, try to complete high-energy tasks when you’re most alert.
+Then prioritize the jobs that are most important and try to complete high-energy tasks when you’re most alert.

 Set Boundaries

-Protect your time, energy and emotions with healthy boundaries.
-Examples include leaving on time at the end of every day or saying no to projects you cannot realistically complete.
+Protect your time, energy and emotions with healthy boundaries, such as leaving on time at the end of every day or saying no to projects you cannot realistically complete.

 Leave Margin